chris-warner-II/chris-warner-II.github.io/_poetry/6_Terminators.md

   The alliance of science considered for years \
   If it was feasible and conceivable that we could. \
   But never so much as one second considered \
-  Whether or not we should.
+  Whether or not that we should.

 ***Bridge 1:*** \
-  And now since they’ve designed themselves \
+  And now, since they’ve designed themselves \
   Wheels and treads and rotors and engines, The drones \
   Have erected an empire in printed ramparts \
   From atop of their printed thrones.